 - Sterilise the cup.
 Before the first use, sterilise the cup in boiling water for 3-5 minutes.

-- Next, fold the cup in half to form a ‘C‘ shape and pinch it together between your thumb and index finger.
+- Next, fold the cup in half to form a ‘C‘ shape, and pinch it together between your thumb and index finger.

-Removing and Emptying the Cup
+Removing & Emptying the Cup

-I prefer to both insert and remove/empty the cup is in the shower!
-It’s so much cleaner that way and makes the process a lot simpler I find.
-So definitely give that a try!
+To empty, just pour the blood into the toilet or down the sink.
+I prefer to both insert and remove/empty the cup in the shower, as it’s so much cleaner this way and makes the process a lot simpler.

 Cleaning the Cup